writingteacher/who-working/docs/tutorials/update-a-shift.md

 ## Before you start

-Make sure you've completed the [Get your system ready](before-you-start-a-tutorial) checklist on the development system you'll use for the tutorial.
+Make sure you've completed the [Before you start](before-you-start-a-tutorial) checklist on the development system you'll use for the tutorial.

 ## Locating an existing shift